Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 Play the exercises and force yourself mentally into the key signature.
 Don't think of the keys - just the key signature.
 It takes a lot of practice, and you need as much music as you can get your hands on, but eventually, you feel the signature and don't have to keep reminding yourself about which notes need to be altered.
 It happens automatically.

-All images, music and audio in this Hub are created by chasmac on Finale, Goldwave and Photoshop.
+All images, music and audio in this article were created by chasmac on Finale, Goldwave and Photoshop.